csc-4402-dream-team/databaseProject/README.md

 ### Backend (Spring Boot)

-1. Open the Spring Boot project in your preferred Java IDE or Spring Tool Suite (STS).
+1. Open the Spring Boot project in your preferred Java IDE.
+We used IntelliJ.

-2. Build the project using Maven or Gradle.
+2. Build the project using Maven.

 3. Start the Spring Boot application.
 This will run the backend server on port 8080.